AkashGhosh/M3Retrieve/README.md

 #### [M3Retrieve Dataset Now on HuggingFace !!!!](https://huggingface.co/collections/ArkaAcharya/m3retrieve-benchmarking-multimodal-retrieval-for-medicine-68f67e43f0bf271334690d07)

 Please bear with us as we try to update the documentation and code to make the codes in the paper reproducible.
-Thank you for your patience and coorporation ! :)
+Thank you for your patience and cooperation! :)

+4/11/2025: The codes are updated in the codes folder .

 ## About the Paper